 For the pork

-- Remove pork from the packaging and rinse with cool water.
+- Remove pork from the packaging.
 Pat dry with a paper towel.
-If the meat contains the fat cap (firm white fatty layer), see note below on removal.
+If the meat contains the fat cap (firm white fatty layer), see the note below on removal.

 For the quesadillas